SwapysProject/Billboard_Top_Songs_Analysis/README.md

 ```

 ## 🚀 Model Training
-The model training script uses **ElasticNet Regression** with hyperparameter tuning via **GridSearchCV**.
-It evaluates performance using metrics like MAE, MSE, RMSE, and R².
+We experimented with multiple models including Random Forest, XGBoost, and finally ElasticNet Regression, with hyperparameter tuning via GridSearchCV.
+The models were evaluated using metrics such as MAE, MSE, RMSE, and R².
+ElasticNet provided the best balance between performance and interpretability.

 ### To run Model Training:
 ```bash